Title I Programs

 Title I Targeted Assistance Programs

 A school is eligible for a Targeted Assistance Title I Program if it serves an eligible Title I school attendance area.
 Targeted Assistance schools use criteria such as standardized assessments, classroom performance, student grades, and teacher recommendations to identify students eligible to receive Title I services.
-Eligible students are failing or at risk of failing to meet grade-level standards.
+Targeted Assistance schools provide additional instruction and interventions for students who are failing or most at risk of not meeting state standards in math and reading.
+This additional instruction may take place before, during, or after the school day.
 If all eligible students cannot be served, those most in need are served.

 Title I Schoolwide Programs